Resources - Family Court

 1. WASHINGTON STATE LAWS: The statutes that govern custody disputes are listed in RCW 26.09 and RCW 7.105, we recommend reading at least the titles of all the statutes, the most important statutes should be read in full.
 Here is our list of the most important statutes based on our perceived impact in parenting plans are: RCW 26.09.191 (Parenting Plan Considerations when DV is a factor), RCW 26.09.187 (Additional Parenting Plans Considerations), RCW 7.105.010 (Definition of DV), RCW 26.09.002 (Best Interest) and RCW 26.09.260 (modifications)

-2. ALL WASHINGTON STATE CASELAW: The Appellate Case Law of the State of Washington (Recommended Search Operator Guide.)
+2. ALL WASHINGTON STATE CASELAW: The Appellate Case Law of the State of Washington (When searching case law use the: Proximity Search Guide.
+These tips, aka search operators, will help you find better results in this search engine.)

 3. PAYES’S SELECTED CASELAW: PAYES list of most helpful Caselaw (updated February 16, 2024).